 Focus and Coverage

-- Microfluidic and nanofluidic actuation (electrokinetics, acoustofluidics, optofluidics, and magnetic Hall effect devices)
+- Microfluidic and nanofluidic actuation (electrokinetics, acoustofluidics, optofluidics, capillary)

-- Wetting, nano-rheology, and droplet platforms (capillary wicking, surface patterning, digital droplet platforms, surface acoustic waves)
+- Wetting, nano-rheology, and droplet platforms (digital PCR and digital droplet platforms, surface acoustic waves, surface patterning)

-- Pathogen detection and point-of-care diagnostics (molecular diagnostics, polymer biochips, paper-based assays, hybrid designs)
+- Pathogen detection and point-of-care diagnostics (molecular diagnostics, polymer biochips, paper-based assays, membrane chips, dip-stick, hybrid designs)

 - Drug delivery and discovery platforms (high throughput screening platforms, biomarker/pathway discovery, gene/cell therapy)